 - Any of the grounds specified in the SSAs.

-- Further, pursuant to the ratification of SSAs with Belgium, Germany, Luxembourg, France,Denmark, Korea, Netherlands, and Switzerland foreign expatriates from these countries areexempt from age 58 limitation.
+- Further, pursuant to the ratification of SSAs with Belgium, Germany, Luxembourg, France,vDenmark, Korea, Netherlands, and Switzerland foreign expatriates from these countries are exempted from age 58 limitation.

 Retrenchment and Termination

 Retrenchment is the termination by the employer of the services of an individual worker or groups of workers (excluding mass terminations due to closure), for any reason whatsoever except for the following:

 - As a punishment inflicted by way of disciplinary action,

 - Involuntary retirement of the worker on reaching the age of superannuation (mandatory retirement), if the contract of employment between the employer and the worker contains a stipulation specifying a mandatory retirement age;

 - Termination of a worker as a result of the nonrenewal of the contract of employment between the employer and the worker upon its expiration or as a result of the contract of employment automatically terminating under a contractual stipulation to that effect;

 - Termination of the service of a worker on the ground of continued ill health, or closure of a part or the whole of an undertaking.

 There are no restrictions on retrenchment of workers whose continuous service with the current employer is of less than one year’s duration.